For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 Saving money as a stay at home mom is the key to successfully budgeting to living on one income.
 Although I work part-time, we do our best to only live on one income so that we can use my income for paying off our home and retirement planning.

-As a result, I’m constantly looking for saving money tips as a stay at home mom.
+As a result, I’m constantly looking for money-saving tips for moms.
 If I’m going to work part-time rather then stay at home 100% of the time with my baby, I want to make the sacrifice worthwhile.

 I’ve found that saving money as a stay at home mom is really a mindset game.
 I can always find an excuse to spend money, so I have to always be paying attention to my spending decision or else my spending quickly goes out of control.